Chaldean National Congress: Electoral history

-Criticism
+Criticisms

-From its founding, the Chaldean National Congress received heavy amounts of criticism from the Assyrian diaspora.
+From its founding, the CNC received heavy criticism.
 Sarhad Jammo's involvement prompted concerns from The Holy See, as they believed the formation of the party was not only suspicious, but that it would threaten the ideals of Pro Oriente and the Common Christological Declaration between the Chaldean Catholic Church and the Assyrian Church of the East.
-The formation of the party also received criticism from the Assyrian community and members of the Chaldean church, who felt that the separatist agenda was contrary to the needs of the Assyrian people in forming proper representation in Iraqi society after the invasion.
+The formation of the party also received criticism from the Assyrian community and members of the CCC, where its announcement, as well as statements made by Bishop Jammo, were not well received.
+The Assyrian Democratic Movement has also criticized the CNC and other Chaldean political parties formed after the U.S. invasion, writing a statement which noted that the membership of these parties were very few in number, and they hadn't actively addressed the continuous demographic changes that Assyrians were facing from the violence of the conflict.

-The party has also received criticism for its affiliation with the Kurdistan Democratic Party.
-Before the 2018 Iraqi parliamentary election, the Assyrian Policy Institute wrote a report discussing the activities of sectarian political parties in the Assyrian community, noting that the CNC had received very little support from voters.
-It was noted that in Ankawa, a city where many Chaldean Catholic Assyrians still live, a "Unified Chaldean List" that had the CNC and the Chaldean Democratic Party only received just over 200 votes.
-The report also noted that the party received KDP funding through the Chaldean Syriac Assyrian Popular Council.
+The CNC was also noted for its affiliations with the Kurdistan Democratic Party.
+A report by the Assyrian Policy Institute noted that during the 2009 Kurdistan Region parliamentary elections in Ankawa, the "Unified Chaldean List" only received just over 200 votes.
+The report also noted that the party received KDP funding through the Chaldean Syriac Assyrian Popular Council, and that its victory as part of the Chaldean Coalition in the 2018 elections was due to voting manipulation from the KDP.
+The party's position regarding an Assyrian/Christian autonomous region was for it to be under the jurisdiction of the Government of the Kurdistan Region.

-On August 31, 2017, on the ankawa.com website, the party released a criticism of a speech by Cardinal Louis Raphael I Sako, accusing him of interfering the Chaldean Catholic Church with their political matters.
-In response, Cardinal Sako branded organizations such as the Congress as those who had been previously harming Assyrians and other Christian communities in Iraq, asserting that the Congress had unrealistic viewpoints about the future of the Nineveh Plains, and that the CNC had not contributed substantively to securing the decimated and vulnerable Christian presence there.
-He lamented that the criticisms were as of the result of inner party divisions, and that "some use the Chaldean name for personal interests."
+On August 31, 2017, the party released a criticism of a speech by then-patriarch Louis Raphael I Sako on the ankawa.com website, accusing him of interfering the Chaldean Catholic Church with their political matters.
+In response, Sako branded organizations such as the CNC as those who had been previously harming Christian communities in Iraq, asserting that the group had unrealistic viewpoints about the future of the Nineveh Plains, and that the CNC had not contributed substantively to securing the decimated and vulnerable Christian presence there.
+Sako stated that the criticisms were as of the result of inner party divisions, and that "some use the Chaldean name for personal interests."

-In a retrospective interview, Ghassan Hanna stated that the party was created as a way to bring Chaldean Catholics into the policy of the Iraq War after being greatly disconnected from their roots.
-However, he had noted that the party was unsuccessful in gaining momentum within the diaspora, and was unable to provide viable alternatives to other Assyrian parties in Iraq despite it being the first high-profile Chaldean organization.
-The party had apparently sent multiple letters to American officials to represent Chaldeans against the backdrop of Assyrian inclusion, but such efforts were unsuccessful and the choosing of Assyrian leaders was more opposed by the church as opposed to political actors.